emanuele-f/PCAPdroid/dump_modes.md

 ## 2.2 HTTP Server

 This mode starts an HTTP server which can be accessed by any PC in the local network to download the PCAP file containing the captured traffic.
-This mode actually streams the currently captured traffic as a PCAP file to the PC until PCAPdroid is stopped.
-The URL for the PCAP download is displayed once the start button is pressed.
-Multiple downloads can be started at the same time.

 This is the default mode of PCAPdroid as it does not require any further setup or specific OS.

+In order to properly download the PCAP, you need to follow these steps:

+1. Ensure that the HTTP server mode is selected
+2. Start the capture from the app
+3. From another device, open the URL displayed in the app.
+This will start the PCAP download.
+It's ok IF no download progress is shown, as the browser does not know the actual PCAP size.
+4. Stop the capture from the app.
+This will terminate the active downloads and the PCAP file will be properly saved.

 ## 2.3 PCAP File